DianaSuvorova/eslint-plugin-react-redux/docs/rules/mapDispatchToProps-prefer-object.md

-#  Enforces that map dispatchToProps returns an object. (react-redux/mapDispatchToProps-prefer-object)
+#  Enforces that mapDispatchToProps returns an object. (react-redux/mapDispatchToProps-prefer-object)

 In most cases one just needs to pass an object with an actions.
 And connect wraps it into dispatch function.